Welcome and thank you for following the weblink from the MAS Retirement Advisor Directory

 Lifetime Allowance

-The lifetime allowance (LTA) is a limit on the value of payouts from your pension schemes – whether lump sums or retirement income – that can be made without triggering an extra tax charge.
+The lifetime allowance (LTA) is a limit on the value of payouts from your pension schemes – whether lump sums or retirement income that can be made without triggering an extra tax charge.
+For the 2022/23 tax year the LTA was £1,073,100 per person.

 Money Purchase Annual Allowance